East London (bus company): Leyton (T)

-As at March 2019, Leyton garage operated routes 55, 56, 215, 257, 275, and N55.
+Leyton garage operates routes 20, 55, 56, 215, 257, 275, 616, 657 and N55.

-History

 Leyton garage was built in 1912 by the London General Omnibus Company to replace an existing garage acquired from London Metropolitan, and was in an ideal position to benefit from developing areas.
-During the Second World War the garage suffered bomb damage but was not rebuilt until a major renovation in 1955.
+During the Second World War, the garage suffered bomb damage but was not rebuilt until a major renovation in 1955.

 The garage was the first to receive post-war AEC Regent III RTs, 78 of which were allocated by 1947, with a further 30 added for the trolleybus conversion program in 1959.
 RT operation at Leyton ended in 1972.

-When the London buses subsidiaries were established, Leyton was taken up by the London Forest subsidiary.
-In 1991, plans to close the garage were a contributing factor in strike action by all of the company's staff, which ultimately resulted in the winding-up of London Forest, with Leyton garage passing to East London.
+When the London Buses subsidiaries were established on 1 April 1989, Leyton was taken up by the London Forest subsidiary.
+In 1991, plans to close the garage were a contributing factor in strike action by all of the company's staff, which ultimately resulted in the closure of London Forest and the transfer of Leyton garage to East London on 23 October 1991, preventing the garage's closure.